 Laurence McCook, Ph.D., works in science-based management of marine ecosystems, especially coral reefs.
-He is currently a President’s International Visiting Professorial Fellow at the Chinese Academy of Sciences, South China Sea Institute of Oceanology, and an Adjunct Principal Research Fellow, James Cook University.
-He has more than 30 years’ experience, including coral reefs in Australia, Indonesia and the “Coral Triangle”, the Pacific and the Caribbean, as well as in temperate ecosystems, and has worked with government, academic, non-government and industry sectors.
+He is currently Director of Oceans Conservation for WWF Hong Kong.
+He was recently a President’s International Visiting Professorial Fellow at the Chinese Academy of Sciences, South China Sea Institute of Oceanology, and Senior Advisor to the Marine Program of Conservation International in Indonesia.
+He is also Professorial Research Fellow at the Australian Research Council Centre of Excellence for Coral Reef Studies and Visiting Professor at Hasanuddin University, Makassar, Indonesia.
+He has more than 35 years’ experience, including coral reefs and temperate ecosystems in Australia, China Indonesia and the “Coral Triangle”, the Pacific and the Caribbean, and has worked with government, academic, non-government and industry sectors.

 In 2005, Laurence was awarded an international Pew Fellowship in Marine Conservation.
 His project focused on management and policy initiatives to protect the resilience of coral reefs under climate change.
 This included developing and delivering a series of workshops on coral reef management across Indonesia and in Malaysia, and a range of major accomplishments incorporating existing scientific understanding into the practical, real‐world management of coral reefs to enhance their resilience.